apple patient

 The Apple AirTag is certainly a handy tracking accessory for those who tend to misplace things.
 But what exactly do you do if you find someone else's AirTag in your things?
 That's right, you deactivate it - here's how.

-To interact with an AirTag, your iPhone needs iOS 14.5 or later, so you should update your device first.
-This version offers a pop-up notification when an AirTag that doesn't belong to you is moving with you.
-The notification will say, "An AirTag is moving with you."
+To interact with an AirTag, your iPhone needs iOS 14.5 or later.
+Therefore, you'll need to update your device first.
+This version offers a pop-up notification when an AirTag that doesn't belong to you is with you.
+The notification will read: "An AirTag is moving with you."

-When the message “An AirTag moves with you” appears
+If the message “An AirTag moves with you” is displayed

-If your iPhone now detects an AirTag that is moving with you and you cannot find it, you can use the "Find My" app to play a sound to locate it.
-Please remember: If you are carrying your partner or friend's bag or keychain and have an AirTag attached to it, you can pause the security alerts for a day or turn the function off.
-However, if it is an unknown AirTag, you should deactivate it by removing the battery cover.
+If your iPhone detects an AirTag that's moving around with you and you can't find it, you can use the "Find My" app to play a sound to help locate it.
+Please note: If you're carrying an AirTag in your partner's or friend's bag or keychain, you can pause the security alerts for a day or turn the feature off.
+However, if the AirTag is unknown, you should deactivate it by removing the battery cover.

 • Press down on the polished stainless steel battery cover of your AirTag and twist the cover counterclockwise.